Content exclusively for ReebokOne. Click here to access even more articles, videos, and fitness tips as well as some inside access to Reebok Gear!

-What you DO care about are things that make your enjoyment of running greater, and that almost ALWAYS means things that makes running feel better and faster for longer periods of time all of course without ugly injury rearing its ugly little head.
+What you DO care about are things that make your enjoyment of running greater, and that almost ALWAYS means things that help you overcome running challenges and make running feel better & faster for longer periods of time all of course without ugly injury rearing its ugly little head.

 “Otherwise, you train in a vacuum.
 You try to address run technique (unsuccessfully) in a vacuum…because you don’t understand the REAL reasons why your wrist does that weird thing in your arm swing, or why your low back always hurts even though you *think* you’re running with good posture (?). “